Apprenticeship Training Providers Dynamic Purchasing System

 A map of the regional boundaries is attached in the Supporting Information box.

-Contracting authorities must use the online search tool, available from the myLPP homepage, in order to determine which providers from the DPS must be invited to the mini competition.
+Contracting authorities must use the online search tool, available from the myLPP homepage, in order to determine which providers on the DPS must be invited to the mini competition.
+This online tool replaces the previous excel-based regional lists.
 As the list of qualified suppliers for each category may regularly change you should use the search tool immediately prior to issuing each mini competition.
+Instructions for using the online tool are available in the Supporting Information box.

-Suppliers apply by registering on www.lppsourcing.org.
-Follow the link DN240205 – Dynamic Purchasing System for the Procurement of Apprenticeship Training Providers.
+Suppliers apply by registering on www.lppsourcing.org in the first instance and then searching for the relevant opportunity: - DN240205 – Dynamic Purchasing System for the Procurement of Apprenticeship Training Providers and completing the PQQ within the portal.

 In order to comply with Education and Skills Funding Agency guidelines, all prime contractors of apprenticeship training must be listed on the Education and SFA register (RoATP) as a main provider.
 Contracting authorities must undertake their own checks prior to awarding any contracts.